jodastephen/railmodel/CR2-Tooting-SWLondon.md

 From Hampton Court to London Bridge
 -----------------------------------
-* CR2 changing to SUR-WAT (fast) at SUR changing to Jubilee at WAT in 41-46m at 4tph
+* CR2 changing to SUR-WAT (SUR-CLJ-VXH-WAT) at SUR changing to Jubilee at WAT in 41-46m at 4tph
-* CR2 changing to SUR-WAT (slow) at SUR changing to Jubilee at WAT in 43-48m at 4tph (+2m)
+* CR2 changing to SUR-WAT (SUR-WIM-EAD-CLJ-VXH-WAT) at SUR changing to Jubilee at WAT in 43-48m at 4tph (+2m)
 * CR2 changing to Northern (City) at UTB in 46-48m at 4tph (+4m)
 * CR2 changing to RAY-WAT at RAY changing to Jubilee at WAT in 46-57m at 4tph (+8m)
 * CR2 changing to CR1 at TCR changing to Northern (City) Southbound at MOG in 51-55m at 4tph (+10m)